Our community expects all members, including all those in their households, to follow these principles of respect and responsibility:

 Seven Areas of Respect

-- Physical respect.
-Respect personal boundaries.
-Refrain from violence.
+- Physical respect — respect personal boundaries and refrain from violence.

-- Verbal respect.
-Be honest.
-Listen to others.
-Hear what they are saying to you.
+- Verbal respect — be honest.
+Listen to others and hear what they are saying to you.

-- Territorial respect.
-Respect right to privacy, solitude, quiet, negotiate use of common spaces.
+- Territorial respect — respect everyone’s right to privacy, solitude and quiet.
+Negotiate the use of common spaces.

-- Respect for Diversity.
-Respect diversity of age, sex, racial origins, sexual orientation, spiritual practices and beliefs (including none), physical and mental capabilities.
+- Respect for diversity — respect diversity of age, gender, racial origins, sexual orientation, spiritual practices and beliefs (including none) and physical and mental capabilities.

 - Respect for community structure and decision-making process.

-- Inform community about guests staying for extended periods, changes in individual circumstances
+- Inform the community about guests staying for extended periods or changes in individual circumstances.

-- Inform others about any violence and violations of these “R&Rs”
+- Inform others about any violence and violations of these guidelines regarding respect and responsibility.

 Who does well in our community setting?

-- People who are fulfilled and doing well in their lives.
-(People not looking for this to “fix” something.)
+- Someone who is fulfilled and doing well in their life (someone who is not looking for cohousing to “fix” something).

 - Someone with a healthy sense of self.

-- Some who feels a connection to people and is concerned about the well-being of others.
+- Someone who feels a connection to people and is concerned about the well-being of others.

 - Someone willing to abide by group agreements and processes.

-- Someone who is happy, positive, optimistic and enjoys life.
+- Someone who is happy, positive, optimistic and who enjoys life.